cakephp/docs/en/views/helpers/form.rst

         'context' => ['validator' => 'register']
     ]);

-The above will use the rules defined in in the ``register`` validator, which are defined by ``UsersTable::validationRegister()``, for the ``$user`` and all related associations.
+The above will use the rules defined in the ``register`` validator, which are defined by ``UsersTable::validationRegister()``, for the ``$user`` and all related associations.
 If you are creating a form for associated entities, you can define validation rules for each association by using an array::